This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Self-care for sialorrhea:

-- Attend therapy as directed by your PHP or specialist.
+- Attend therapy as directed by your healthcare provider or specialist.
 Therapists will help you strengthen your face and mouth muscles so you can control your saliva.
 They will also help you with your posture, and show you how to hold your head to prevent drooling.

 - Clean your mouth daily to help prevent infection.
 Saliva contains germs that can cause mouth infections.
-Brush your teeth twice a day, or ask your PHP how to care for your mouth.
+Brush your teeth twice a day, or ask your healthcare provider how to care for your mouth.

 - Use suction as needed to remove saliva from your mouth and prevent choking.
 Use the portable suction machine that you are given.
-Ask your PHP for more information about suction.
+Ask your healthcare provider for more information about suction.

 Write down your questions so you remember to ask them during your visits.